bigcommerce/dev-docs/docs/api-docs/provider-apis/data-solutions/data-solutions-overview.md

 }
 ```

-When a merchant uses `property_id` for the connection field, your response will have a version of `2` as well as the `property_id` field:
+When a merchant uses `property_id` for the connection field, your response will have a version of `2` as well as the `property_id` field.
+If a merchant has not entered a property ID, `property_id` will return as an empty string.

 ```JSON title="Sample Request" lineNumbers
 GET https://api.bigcommerce.com/stores/{{STORE_HASH}}/v3/settings/analytics/{id}